PROCESS FOR DETERMINING

 For Courses Completed at McGill University (Downtown Campus)

-NOTE: The McGill to McGill course equivalencies listed below apply only to students in the Faculty of Agricultural and Environmental Sciences.
-Students in other faculties must check with their own faculty for approval.
+NOTE: The McGill (downtown) to McGill (Macdonald) course equivalencies listed below are recognized by the Faculty of Agricultural and Environmental Sciences.
+If you are taking a minor or second major within another faculty please be sure to check with that academic advisor if these are acceptable.
+Students in other faculties must check with their own faculty.

 |Agricultural and Environmental Science Course||Downtown Course|